Challenging a rent increase

 Let the tribunal inspect your home

-The tribunal members will usually ask to see inside your home to help them make their decision about your rent increase.
+If you’re challenging your rent increase because it’s unreasonable, the tribunal members will usually ask to see inside your home to help them decide.
 This is called an inspection.

 They'll want to inspect your home on the day they make their decision - it doesn't matter what type of hearing you have.